 Proper material storage is key to good print results.
-An improperly stored material may become brittle, snap easier, and change colors.
+An improperly stored material may become brittle, snap easier, change colors and will also affect the final part properties.
 Alternatively, controlling the humidity is important for reliably printing materials that absorb moisture from the environment.

 Optimal storage conditions